-If a robot's entire body moves out beyond the white line of the field, it will be called for being out of bounds.
+- If a robot's entire body moves out beyond the white line of the field, it will be called for being out of bounds.
 When this situation arises, the robot is given a one-minute penalty, and the team is asked to remove the robot from the field.
 There is no time stoppage for the game itself.
-The robot is allowed to return if a kickoff occurs before the penalty has elapsed.

-The one-minute penalty starts when the robot is removed from play.
+The robot is allowed to return if a kickoff occurs before the penalty has elapsed. - The one-minute penalty starts when the robot is removed from play.
 Furthermore, any goal scored by the penalized team while the penalized robot is on the field will not be granted.
-Out-of-bounds robots can be fixed if the team needs to do so, as described in 1.11.

-After the penalty time has passed, robot will be placed on the unoccupied neutral spot nearest to where it has been taken off, and not directly aiming towards the ball2.
-Alternatively, the referee may instruct the team to place the robot on the neutral spot on the side of the field currently farthest from the ball, oriented towards the closest wall.

-A referee can waive the penalty if the robot was accidentally pushed out of bounds by an opposing3 robot.
-In such a case, the referee may have to slightly push the robot back onto the field.

-The ball can leave and bounce back into the playing field.
-The referee calls "out of reach", and will move the ball to the nearest unoccupied neutral spot when one of the following condition occurs:

-- 1. the ball remains outside the playing field too long, after a visible and loud count, (usually a count of five, the length of the count can be decided by the OC before a competition as long as it is the same length within a sub-league) - 2. any of the robots are unable to return it into the playing field (without their whole body leaving the playing field), or - 3. the referee determines that the ball will not come back into the playing field.
+Out-of-bounds robots can be fixed if the team needs to do so, as described in 1.11. - 1.10.3 After the penalty time has passed, robot will be placed on the unoccupied neutral spot furthest from the ball, facing its own goal. - A referee can waive the penalty if the robot was accidentally pushed out of bounds by any other robot.
+In such a case, the referee may have to slightly push the robot back onto the field. - 1.10.5 The ball can leave and bounce back into the playing field.
+The referee calls "out of reach", and will move the ball to the nearest unoccupied neutral spot when one of the following condition occurs: - 1. the ball remains outside the playing field too long, after a visible and loud count, (usually a count of three, the length of the count can be decided by the OC before a competition as long as it is the same length within a sub-league) - 2. any of the robots are unable to return it into the playing field (without their whole body leaving the playing field), or - 3. the referee determines that the ball will not come back into the playing field.